United States African Development Foundation: Board of directors

 The board of directors is composed of seven members, appointed by the president of the United States and with the consent of the United States Senate.
 Of these, five members are appointed from private life, and two members from among officers and employees of U.S. agencies concerned with African affairs.
 All members shall be appointed on the basis of their understanding of and sensitivity to community level development processes.
 No more than four members may be affiliated with the same political party.
 Members are appointed to terms of six years, but they may continue to serve on the board until a successor is confirmed.

 The foundation president designates one member to serve as chairperson and one member to serve as vice chairperson.
 A majority of the members of the board constitutes a quorum.

 Foundation president

 The USADF board names the president of the foundation.
 In February 2025, claiming that USADF was boardless, the Trump administration named Pete Marocco USADF president.
 As of June 2025 Marocco had not been confirmed by the US Senate.

 Previous presidents include C.D.
 Glin and Travis Adkins.

 Current board members

-There are no current members of the USADF board.
+The current USADF board members as of 7 August 2026: